Introducing Linear Implication Types to $\lambda_{GT}$ for Computing With Incomplete Graphs: Fully-Static Type System

 The constraint on links for case patterns is formally defined as follows. \begin{mydef}[Case Pattern Link Constraints] The pattern \(\Tx\) is required to satisfy \(\PatCond(\Tx)\) defined recursively as follows:

 where $\VarLinks$ is defined recursively as follows:

 \end{mydef}

-$\VarLinks$ \eqref{patc:vl1}\eqref{patc:vl2} collects the set of graph-variable links that occur free and are either the primary links of constructor atoms in their subtemplates or links fused with such links.
-The definition proceeds as follows: \begin{enumerate} \item for a template whose root is a graph variable, it collects the primary roots of its subtemplates and recurses \eqref{patc:vl1}, while eliminating hidden links; \item for a template whose root is a constructor atom, it recursively collects the links therein and collects the links that can be fused with them \eqref{patc:vl2}, while eliminating hidden links. \end{enumerate} Using \(\VarLinks\), \(\PatCond\) of \Cref{def:pat-link} checks that a template satisfies the following properties: \begin{enumerate} \item the primary root of the leftmost graph variable or constructor atom is a free link \eqref{patc11}\eqref{patc12}; \item each subtemplate is connected to the leftmost graph variable or constructor atom through its primary root \eqref{patc21}\eqref{patc22}; \item \emph{separation condition:} the links in subtemplates that occur free in the arguments of graph variables and are connected to the primary roots of subtemplates of the graph variables are pairwise disjoint \eqref{patc31}\eqref{patc32}; and \item this property is checked recursively \eqref{patc41}\eqref{patc42}. \end{enumerate}
+Given a graph template $\Tx$, $\VarLinks(\Tx)$ returns the set of links that occur free and are either the primary roots of constructor atoms or links fused with such links in the template.
+The definition proceeds as follows: \begin{enumerate} \item for a template whose root is a graph variable, it recurses into its subtemplates while eliminating hidden links\eqref{patc:vl1}. \item for a template whose root is a constructor atom, it collects the links that can be fused with the inductively obtained primary roots in its subtemplates or with the primary root of the constructor atom, while eliminating hidden links\eqref{patc:vl2}. \end{enumerate}